epochx/pytorch-nlp-tutorial/README.md

 # A batch-wise NLP tutorial with PyTorch

-A simple bath-wise NLP tutorial using PyTorch.
+A simple batch-wise NLP tutorial using PyTorch.

 ## Main requirements